 - In a large saucepan, combine the cranberries, sugar and water.
 Cook over medium heat until berries have popped, about 20 minutes.

-- Meanwhile, in a small heavy saucepan over medium heat, whisk the eggs, sugar, lemon juice and peel until blended.
+- Meanwhile, in a small heavy saucepan over medium heat, whisk the eggs, sugar, lemon juice and zest until blended.
 Add butter; cook, whisking constantly, until mixture is thickened and coats the back of a spoon.

 - Transfer to a small bowl; cool.
 Cover and refrigerate for 1 hour.
 Transfer berry topping to another bowl; refrigerate until serving.